Rene-Antunes/delivery-API/README.md

 **1. Clone the application**

-  Personally i give preference to clone with SSH, considered more practical: git@github.com:Rene-Antunes/DeliveryFood-API.git
+  clone with SSH or HTTPS.

 **2. Change local host, MySQL username and password as per your installation**
 - Open src/test/resources/application-test.properties